Connecting Viraly to Claude, ChatGPT, and Cursor (MCP)

 }

 Restart Claude Desktop.
-The first time you use a Viraly tool, Claude will open a browser window to app.viraly.io/oauth/authorize where you select the workspace to grant access to and click Allow.
+The first time you use a Viraly tool, Claude opens a browser window where you sign in to Viraly, select a workspace, and click Allow Access.

 Connecting ChatGPT